 Once the Title IX coordinator or designee has received a complaint and/or report of Sexual or Gender-Based Misconduct, the District will make an assessment to determine if any immediate remedies are warranted, pending an investigation.
 The District will work with Complainants affected by the Sexual or Gender-Based Misconduct report to ensure their safety and promote their well-being.
-The Title IX coordinator may determine immediate or long-term supportive measures, such as, but not limited to, changing academic schedules, police escort services, restrictions on the Parties pending investigation, and other measures to promote the well-being, safety, and restoration of the Parties.
+The Title IX coordinator may determine immediate or long-term supportive measures to promote the well-being, safety, and restoration of the Parties.